BrianSemiglia/Cycle.swift/README.md

 ## Anatomy In-Depth
 ### Frame
 The `Frame` is simply a struct representing the state of application at a given moment.
 Its value can store anything that you might expect objects to normally maintain such as view-sizes/positions/colors, navigation-traversal, item-selections, etc. Ideally, the storage of values that can be derived from other values should be avoided.
-If performance is a concern there is the potential for the caching/memoization of values due to the mostly-referentially-transparent nature of event/frame-filters.
+If performance is a concern, the output of event/frame-filters can be [memoized](https://github.com/BrianSemiglia/RxCacheMap).

 ### Frame-Filter
 A frame-filter function allows for applying changes to a received Frame before being rendered.
 There are two common filters: